munirmaricar/eval-copilot/SCORE_DISTRIBUTION_README.md

 1. A summary panel showing the percentage of perfect matches.
 2. A detailed modal with three views:
    - <u>Score Distribution</u>: A bar chart showing the distribution of expected vs. Atla scores.
-   - <u>Version Comparison</u>: A line chart showing how score alignment changes across prompt versions
-   - <u>Test Case Details</u>: A table showing the detailed match status for each test case
+   - <u>Test Case Details</u>: A table showing the detailed match status for each test case.
+   - <u>Version Comparison</u>: A line chart showing how alignment score changes across prompt versions.

 ## Key Features

-### Score Summary Panel

-Located below the header in the alignment screen, this panel shows:

-- The percentage of perfect matches between expected and Atla scores.
-- A button to open the detailed Score Analysis modal.
-- A color-coded perfect match status (perfect, close, or significant difference).

-I added this summary panel to offer users a quick glance into how well their prompts are doing at a particular point in time without having to disrupt their flow with a detailed analysis unless they choose to view it themselves.

-### Score Distribution Chart

-This bar chart visualizes:

-- The count of expected scores for each score value.
-- The count of Atla scores for each score value.

-I added this to allow users to easily compare where the evaluation model is most aligned.

-### Version Comparison

-The version comparison chart shows:

-- How score alignment changes across different prompt versions.
-- Which versions have better alignment.
-- Trends in alignment as the prompt is refined.

-### Test Case Details

-A detailed table showing:

-- Each test case with its input.
-- The expected and Atla scores.
-- A color-coded match status (perfect, close, or significant difference).

 ## Alignment Score Calculation